pyvista/pyvista-tutorial/tutorial/02_mesh/README.rst

    This is a very high level overview of the PyVista API to familiarize users with PyVista's data structures.
-For further details regarding our data model, how it relates to the underlying VTK data model, and how to create your own meshes, please see `this detailed guide of of the Data Model <https://docs.pyvista.org/user-guide/data_model.html>`_.
+For further details regarding our data model, how it relates to the underlying VTK data model, and how to create your own meshes, please see `this detailed guide of the Data Model <https://docs.pyvista.org/user-guide/data_model.html>`_.

 What is a point?